makersquare/osx-dotfiles/README.md

     host $ vagrant destroy # DANGER: all is gone

 Please check the [Vagrant documentation](http://docs.vagrantup.com/v2/) for more information on Vagrant.

+## Gratitude

+Modified from the [Rails Dev Box](https://github.com/rails/rails-dev-box) provided by the Rails team.

 ## License